 Every Daemon Rowanchilde design is a personal emblem or soulprint of an individual’s inner magnificence.

 Daemon Rowanchilde is an artist who is best known for his tattoo body art.
-He visions his tattoo art and approach to tattooing as a tool for spiritual healing and a realignment of the client’s energy blueprint or ‘soulprint’ with their physical body.
-Daemon uses tattoo art primarily as a spiritual tool to facilitate access to inner resources for healing and transformation and as such, has built a substantial fan and client base.
+He visions his tattoo art, his approach to tattooing and the tattoo process as a tool for vibrational healing and a realignment of the client’s energy blueprint or ‘soulprint’ with their physical body.
+Daemon uses tattoo art primarily as a spiritual tool to facilitate access to inner resources for healing and transformation, and as such, has built a substantial fan and client base.
 Over the years, Daemon’s works have garnered numerous national and international awards and increasing media attention.

 Daemon specializes in tattoos inspired by tribal societies and has also done a number of tattoos using the old tapping technique that was practiced before the invention of the electric tattooing gun.
-Exploring the tapping technique with his tattoo machine, Daemon has found that this technique is easier on the skin, less painful and led to faster healing.
-It also allows both the artist and his clients to easily enter the “zone” or “flowzone” experience — a euphoric feeling of presence and timelessness — and to stay there for most of the session.
-Daemon continues to develop his pointilism technique incorporating it into his sought-after style of tattooing — Energy Wave.
+Exploring the tapping technique with his tattoo machine, Daemon found that this technique is easier on the skin, less painful and led to faster healing.
+It also allows both the artist and his clients to easily enter the “zone” or “flowzone” experience — a euphoric feeling of presence and timelessness — and to stay there for most of the session, while the controlled trauma of the tapping opens energy portals along meridians of the body that allows healing to occur.
+Daemon continues to develop his dotwork technique incorporating it into his sought-after style of tattooing — Energy Wave.

 Daemon is also an accomplished painter, drawing inspiration from Middle Eastern and Indian designs, as well as sacred architectures, ornamentation and geometry in his paintings and tattoo designs.
 His artistic influences include Van Gogh, M.C.
-Escher, Buckminster Fuller, Andrew Goldsworthy, Chuck Close, Heather Horton and sculptor Jon Anderson.
+Escher, Buckminster Fuller, Andrew Goldsworthy, Chuck Close, Jay Bell Redbird, Halina Stopyra and sculptor Jon Anderson.

 In 1986, when Daemon was a Fine Art student at the Ontario College of Art (now OCAD) in Toronto, his fascination with the portrayal of the human body in various media eventually led him to pursue a final-year independent study project on tattooing as art and design for the body.
 His project attracted the attention of local media who covered the story because it was the first time that a recognized art institute acknowledged tattooing as a legitimate art form.